lennart-benschop/agon-forth/forth16/README.md

 `FORGET <word>`

-This removes the specified word and any later definitions from the FDRTH dictionary.
+This removes the specified word and any later definitions from the FORTH dictionary.
 When you look at the squares.4th file, you see that it starts with FORGET SQUARES.
 You can edit and reload that file many times and each time it will forget the old definition of SQUARES before compiling the new